Get a free, no obligation personal loan quote with rates as low as 9.90%

 Do I need a home inspection report to insure my home?

 Not usually.
-Most insurance companies don’t typically require a home inspection report, though some might.
-You’ll need to speak with a representative from your insurance company to find out for sure.
+Most insurance companies don’t typically require a home inspection report, though some might request one.
+Speak with a representative from your insurance company to find out for sure.

 Lisa Rennie avatar on Loans Canada